Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Happily, for pregnant women, this spray is scent-free.

-It doesn’t have any alcohol in it, either, so it doesn’t sting or dry out your nose.
-The thick consistency won’t drip or run.
+These nasal sprays don’t have any alcohol in it, either, so it doesn’t sting or dry out your nose.
+The thick consistency won’t drip or run and is really safe to take during pregnancy.

 Each bottle is good for about 120 doses.